 If Storm Watch mode hasn’t activated based on your local weather conditions, and you prefer additional energy security, set a higher Backup Reserve in advance of an anticipated grid outage.

 Note: To better prepare yourself for everyday weather events or other grid instability, visit your utility provider’s website for updates.
 If your system has been affected by a natural disaster, learn more about what to do following a force majeure event.

-How to Enable Storm Watch
+Enabling Storm Watch

 Step 1: From the home screen, open the ‘Settings’ menu.

 Step 2: Scroll down, and then enable ‘Storm Watch.’
 You can disable or re-enable Storm Watch at any time.

 Your system will continue to operate as normal, and your Powerwall will automatically react to severe weather events that may cause a grid outage.
-When Storm Watch mode activates due to a severe weather event in your area, Powerwall charges to full, protecting against outages.
+When Storm Watch mode activates due to a severe weather event in your area, Powerwall charges to full, protecting you against outages.

 Note: We use an open database of cell tower locations to improve the performance of features, including Storm Watch accuracy.
 OpenCelliD Project is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 Some location data is powered by Unwired Labs.